-Rebecca Nicole Chubay is a New York Area based singer, multi-instrumentalist, songwriter, and educator who received both her Masters and Bachelors degrees from Berklee College of Music in Boston and Valencia (Spain).
+Rebecca Nicole Chubay is a New York Area based singer, multi-instrumentalist, songwriter, and educator, who received both her Masters and Bachelors degrees from Berklee College of Music in Boston MA, and Valencia, Spain.

 She began her diverse musical experiences studying flute and dance with the NJ Youth Symphony and NJ Ballet Company.
-After getting involved in group and solo work in choirs and musical theatre, Rebecca studied classical voice at the Bel Canto Institute in Florence, Italy and jazz voice in NJPAC’s Jazz for Teens, where she also performed at their special events.
+After getting involved in group and solo work in choirs and musical theatre, Rebecca studied classical voice at the Bel Canto Institute in Florence, Italy, and jazz voice in NJPAC’s Jazz for Teens program, where she also performed at their special events.

-While studying abroad, Rebecca performed in the Montreux Jazz Festival (Switzerland), Terrassa Jazz Festival (Spain), and Igraj se z mano (Slovenia), and played prominent Spanish clubs including Nova Jazz Cava, Café Aula, Jimmy Glass Jazz Bar, Café Mercedes, Bigornia Café Pub, and others, as well as government-sponsored events in the city center for the Valencia Marathon and “9th of October” festival.
+While studying abroad, Rebecca performed in the Montreux Jazz Festival in Switzerland, the Terrassa Jazz Festival in Spain, and Igraj se z mano in Slovenia, and played prominent Spanish clubs including Nova Jazz Cava, Café Aula, Jimmy Glass Jazz Bar, Café Mercedes, Bigornia Café Pub, and others, as well as for government-sponsored events in the City Center for the Valencia Marathon, and “9th of October” festival.
 She also gave some private lessons and worked with groups of children at various music events.

-Back in the states, Rebecca now teaches at Valencia School of Music and Guitar Center in New Jersey, recently directed Jazz 101 seminars in Union County’s Teen Arts Festival, and performs regularly in and outside of NYC.
-She is also launching her first original EP this April, where her musical influences combine into an impressionistic, indie-jazz sound.
+Back in the states, Rebecca began teaching at music schools in New Jersey, directed Jazz 101 seminars in Union County’s Teen Arts Festival, and has been performing regularly in and outside of NYC.
+She launched her first original EP this April, where her musical influences combine into an impressionistic, indie-jazz sound.
 For the coming academic year, she will be leading jazz vocal studies at the Berklee International Network’s Universidad San Francisco de Quito, in Ecuador.